Freddie2024/Freddie2024/README.md

 # Hi, this is Frida 🏳️‍🌈

 🌱 I'm a Junior Frontend Web Developer based in Berlin.
-After completing a 12-weeks intensive Web Dev Bootcamp in 2024, I will begin an apprenticeship as an IT Specialist for Application Development in September 2025.
+After completing a 12-weeks intensive Web Dev Bootcamp in 2024, I'm beginning an apprenticeship as an IT Specialist for Application Development in September 2025.

 #### LinkedIn: